CiscoDevNet/appdynamics-ansible/README.md

 |`proxy_host`<br/> `proxy_port`| Host name/IP address and port number of the proxy to route agent data through. |.NET and .NET-Core
 | `enable_proxy_authentication` | Set to "true" to apply proxy authentication details using `proxy_user` and `proxy_password` parameters. | .NET&#8209;Core

 ## Contributing

 Here are a few ways you can pitch in:

-  - Report bugs or issues
+- Report bugs or issues.
 - Fix bugs and submit pull requests.
 - Write, clarify or fix documentation.
 - Refactor code.